-A. Administrative Suspension
+A. ADMINISTRATIVE SUSPENSION

-1. If an act of misconduct threatens the health or well being of any member of the academic community or seriously disrupts the function and good order of the college, an administrative officer may direct the student involved to cease and desist such conduct and advise the student that failing to cease and desist may result in immediate administrative suspension.
+1. If an act of misconduct threatens the health or well-being of any member of the academic community or seriously disrupts the function and good order of the college, an administrative officer may direct the student involved to cease and desist such conduct and advise the student that failing to cease and desist may result in immediate administrative suspension.
 If the student fails to cease and desist, or if the student's continued presence constitutes a danger, the President of the College, or his/her designee, may temporarily suspend the student from the college pending the outcome of a disciplinary hearing on the charge(s).

-2. The President, or his/her designee, shall notify the Chief Student Services Officer in writing about the nature of the infraction and the name of the student before 5:00 p.m. of the first class day following its imposition of the administrative suspension.
-The Chief Student Services will inform the student, in writing, about the decision.
+2. The President, or his/her designee, shall notify the Chief Student Affairs Officer in writing about the nature of the infraction and the name of the student before 5:00 p.m. of the first class day following its imposition of the administrative suspension.
+The Chief Student Affairs Officer will inform the student, in writing, about the decision.
 This written notice will be hand-delivered to the student or sent by certified mail within two working days of receiving the information from the President or his/her designee.

-B. Academic Misconduct
+B. ACADEMIC MISCONDUCT

 1. An instructor who has reason to believe that a student enrolled in his/her class has committed an act of academic misconduct must meet with the student to discuss this matter.
 The instructor must advise the student of the alleged act of academic misconduct and the information upon which it is based.
 The student must be given an opportunity to refute the allegation.
 2. If the instructor, after meeting with the student, determines that the student has engaged in academic misconduct as alleged, the instructor will inform the student about the decision and the academic sanction that will be imposed.

-The instructor may

-impose one of the following academic sanctions:

-a.
-Assign a lower grade or score to the paper, project, assignment or examination involved in the act of misconduct.

-b.
-Require the student to repeat or resubmit the paper, project, assignment, or examination involved in the act of misconduct.

-c.
-Assign a failing grade for the course.
+The instructor may impose one of the following academic sanctions: - a.
+Assign a lower grade or score to the paper, project, assignment or examination involved in the act of misconduct. - b.
+Require the student to repeat or resubmit the paper, project, assignment, or examination involved in the act of misconduct. - c.
+Assign a failing grade for the course. - d.
+Require the student to withdraw from the course.
+3. If the student is found responsible for the academic misconduct, within five working days of the meeting, the instructor will submit a written report about the incident and the sanction imposed to the Chief Academic Affairs Officer.
+4. The Chief Academic Affairs Officer, or designee, will send a letter to the student summarizing the incident, the finding, the terms of the imposed sanction, and informing the student that he/she may appeal the decision.